phoboslab/Ejecta/README.md

-# About The typed-array-clusterfuck Branch

-This branch of Ejecta uses the JavaScriptCore library provided by the system.
-This mainly means two things: The resulting binary will be much smaller and Typed Arrays are extremely slow.

-On 32bit systems reading/writing large Typed Arrays will be pretty much unusably slow.
-On 64bit systems it's highly optimized to take about 8ms for reading for 1MB of data and about 20ms for writing.
-This _may_ be ok for simple WebGL stuff or if you don't use g`et/setImageData()` on the Canvas2D context much.

-This branch of Ejecta _may_ be AppStore compatible for tvOS.
-I'm still waiting on the review, but at least the binary upload didn't fail like with the main branch.

 # Ejecta

 Ejecta is a fast, open source JavaScript, Canvas & Audio implementation for iOS.
 Think of it as a Browser that can only display a Canvas element.